tav/gitfund/mvp/app/page/flo-statement.md

 1. Make both ourselves and the broader community more conscious of it so that we may be better placed to re-evaluate decisions as conditions change.

-2. Minimize arguments with those who are more principled than us.
-These arguments tend to polarize communities into unnecessarily hardened positions.
+2. Acknowledge some of the valid concerns raised by those who are more principled than us, even as we make various compromises for pragmatic reasons.
-   We'd prefer to avoid that if we can.

 ### Our Compromises